riverhuang1107/everai_documentation/Example/en/Llama2_7B_chat_with_public_volume.md

 # Llama-2(7B) Chat with public volume
 In the quickstart, you created a simple application.
-In this example, we use `Llama-2(7B)` to implement a  AIGC(AI generated content) online question and answer service.
+In this example, we use a public volume to store the `Llama-2(7B)` model files and implement an AIGC(AI generated content) online question and answer service.

 ## Create an app
 Create a directory for your app firstly.
 In your app directory, you should login by token you got in [EverAI](https://everai.expvent.com).
 After login successfully, run command `everai app create` to create your app.